artilleryio/arrivals/README.md

 The last argument (total duration) is optional as in the previous example.

-**NOTE:** When using uniform process, setting the inter-arrival time to N ms and duration to D ms will yield D/N arrivals as intuitively expected.
-However, stopping the process with `p.stop()` via `setTimeout` with the same N and D values will result in D/N-1 arrivals.

 ## License

 This software is distributed under the terms of the [ISC](http://en.wikipedia.org/wiki/ISC_license) license.